 So you’ve woken up to your floor of ceramic tiles popping up, cracking, buckling, tenting, and generally causing a mess?

-Generally, popped up tiles are caused by seasonal/environmental expansion and contraction of the various materials used in the construction of your home.
+Generally, popped up and buckled tiles are caused by seasonal/environmental expansion and contraction of the various materials used in the construction of your home.

 In a proper installation, this expansion and contraction is accounted for with:

 - Expansion Joints – these are joints within the tile installation with space to accept movement.